hate-alert/DE-LIMIT/README.md

-./Dataset             --> Contains the dataset ./BERT_Classifier     --> Contains the codes for BERT classifiers performing binary classifier on the dataset ./LASER+LR 	      --> Containes the codes for Logistic regression classifier used on top of LASER embeddings ./Translation         --> Code for translating the Non-English datasets to English.
+./Dataset             --> Contains the dataset ./BERT_Classifier     --> Contains the codes for BERT classifiers performing binary classifier on the dataset ./CNN_GRU			  --> Contains the codes for CNN-GRU model ./LASER+LR 	      --> Containes the codes for Logistic regression classifier used on top of LASER embeddings ./Translation         --> Code for translating the Non-English datasets to English.